jharwell/fordyca/README.md

    history into a single detailed commit when you are done BEFORE merging to devel.
 Be sure you know what you are doing if you go this route...

+5. Finish the task, updating the `VERSION` file appropriately if needed.

+6. Run static analysis on the code:

+        make clang-check-all
+        make cppcheck-all

+   Pay special attention to files that you have changed.
+Fix anything the statica analyzer flags.

+7. Run the clang formatter on the code to fix any formatting things you may have inadverdently missed.

+        make format-all

-5. Finish the task, updating the `VERSION` file appropriately if needed, and change status to `Status: Needs Review` and open a pull request.
+8. Change status to `Status: Needs Review` and open a pull request.

-6. Once the task has been reviewed and given the green light, merge it into devel, and marked the issue as `Status: Completed`.
+9. Once the task has been reviewed and given the green light, merge it into devel, and marked the issue as `Status: Completed`.
 Don't close the issue.

-7. Repeat as necessary.
+10. Repeat as necessary.